YonghaoZhao722/YeastSAMDoc/docs/index.md

 <!-- <div align="center">
   <img src="images/yeastsam_logo.png" alt="YeastSAM Logo" width="200"/>
 </div> -->
 YeastSAM is a model and a framework for yeast cell analysis and mask processing.
 It provides an intuitive GUI launcher and various tools for generating masks, image registration, and outline conversion.
 This manual provides a step-by-step guide to installing and using YeastSAM, a toolbox designed for cell analysis and FISH-Quant integration.
+All tools support image series processing.

 The pipeline contains 3 main steps: